CPEN-221/ppt-GeometryDash/README.md

 Suppose a player starts with energy `E` (`E` units) and moves `1`, `2` and `3` consume 1, 2 and 3 units of energy, respectively.
 Each `0` move allows a player to regain one unit of energy.
 However, a `0` move can be played only if the current energy is less than 3 units.
 Moreover, a player's energy should never fall below 0 units.

-For this task, a level may also have a special tile, denoted `*`, that teleports a player 4 tiles ahead for no extra energy cost (if tile `i` is a `*` then a player that lands on this tile would immediate be teleported to tile `i+4`).
+For this task, a level may also have a special tile, denoted `*`, that teleports a player 4 tiles ahead for no extra energy cost (if tile `i` is a `*` then a player that lands on this tile would immediately be teleported to tile `i+4`).

 Given a set of possible plays, a starting energy `E` and a target resting energy `Er`, return the subset of plays that will allow a player to successfully complete the level with `Er` or more units of energy remaining.
 Once a player reaches tile `N-1` then no further moves are possible; a player cannot keep playing the `0` move at tile `N-1` to reach energy `Er`.